Noise analysis of the Indian Pulsar Timing Array data release I

 In pulsar timing, red noise refers to a time-correlated noise, which is stronger at lower frequencies compared to higher frequencies.
 As the GWB itself may appear as a correlated red noise signal that is spatially correlated across pulsars \cite{shannon2010}, it is of utmost importance to correctly model the pulsar-specific red noise in the data.
 The red noise is modelled as a stationary Gaussian process, and we adopt the ``Fourier space'' representation of the Gaussian process \cite{temponest2014}.
 The timing residuals $t_i$ at each epoch due to the stochastic red signal (SRS) are approximated as:

 where one can easily notice that $X_l$ and $Y_l$ appear as weights, and the basis functions are:

 where $l = 1,2,...,N$.
-If $f_l = 1/T$ where $T$ is the total observing time span, and if the epochs are evenly spaced, then this would correspond to the discrete Fourier transform.
-Also, we typically truncate the set at a low frequency instead of using the entire set, using an evenly spaced set of frequencies, truncating at $N/T$, where $N$ is the number of Fourier modes.
-We use $N$ as a hyper-parameter in our noise model selection.
+If $f_l = \bthis{l}/T$ where $T$ is the total observing time span, and if the epochs are evenly spaced, then this would correspond to the discrete Fourier transform.
+Also, we typically truncate the set at a \bthis{ high frequency (beyond which the spectrum is dominated by white noise)} instead of using the entire set, using an evenly spaced set of frequencies, truncating at $N/T$, where $N$ is the number of Fourier modes.
+We use $N$ as a hyper-parameter in our noise model selection among four predefined values for each pulsar.
 The choice of the optimum number of Fourier modes is discussed in Ref. \cite{ChalumeauBabak+2022}. \\ The covariance matrix $\Sigma$ for Fourier coefficients $X_l$, $Y_l$ is defined by power spectral density (PSD), $S$.
 For our analysis, we will use the power law for fitting the red noises, which can be written as follows:

 where $S(A,\gamma)$ is the power spectral density, $A$ is the amplitude with normalization at a frequency of (1 $\text{yr}^{-1}$), and $\gamma$ is the spectral index.
 The covariance matrix for red noise in the frequency domain (see \cite{ChalumeauBabak+2022} and references within) is given by